Krzysztof-Kamola/Project/README.md

 - Then run cubes.marching_cubes and use cubes.triangles scene.mesh

 These steps are all shown in the tests copying them and changing parameters should work.

+If the program doesnt work change parameters to have a smaller boundary or to have a smaller amount particles.